maalcantar/eLBP-prevents-dysbiosis-16s-analysis/README.md

 ### figures

-Various figures created by Jupyter Notebooks can be found in <code>figs/</code>.
+Figures created by Jupyter Notebooks can be found in <code>figs/</code>.
 The majority of figures shown in the publication were recreated using PRISM.

 Please feel free to reach out if you have any questions about implementation or reproducing analyses! (alcantar [at] mit [dot] edu).